 But as so many Americans found out during the recession, debt can cause financial ruin when things don’t go according to plan.
 Millions of homeowners have defaulted on their mortgage loans since the recession began, with 3.4 million of them losing their homes to foreclosure.
 In 2007, the average American had four credit cards, with 14 percent holding more than 10 cards, causing many Americans, particularly students and young people, to rack up bills with a mountain of finance charges — debts impossible to pay off unless someone wins the lottery.
 The idea of a never-ending stream of virtual money on a piece of plastic entered the American mindset, and caused people to spend freely and recklessly at times.
 One recent study by Visa found that people who pay with a credit card spend 30 percent more than people who pay with cash.

 When 33-year-old and now-debt phobic Travis Robertson of Franklin, Tenn., was 23, he and his wife took out a loan of $270,000 to purchase a house, upgraded to a $550,000 house two and a half years later, then sold it right before the market tanked at a loss of $5,000.
 He says he lived a life of grandeur during these years, but they were also filled with stress and anxiety, and he doesn’t feel like his family is any better off now.
 “If I could do it all again, I would have saved up to buy a house in cash.
 I think anything you want to do can be done without debt, it’s just harder and takes more time and discipline.
+I think we’d be further along had we not gotten into debt.
 We just had a bunch of payments, and we never really owned anything.
 We were just renting a lifestyle.
 Had we done things differently, in all honestly, we’d probably be millionaires by now.”